Geography

 Production Year- 2019 |

-- Note: Classification of agriculture area in world by D. Hytlasy.
+Note: Classification of agricultural areas in the world by D. Hytlasy.

 Green Revolution

-- The increase in agriculture productivity of cereals that has taken place since the 1960s mainly as a result of introduction of high yielding varieties of wheat and rice and use of fertilizers, machines and irrigation etc., is known as green revolution.
+The increase in agricultural productivity of cereals that has taken place since the 1960s, mainly as a result of the introduction of high-yielding varieties of wheat and rice and the use of fertilizers, machines, irrigation, etc., is known as the Green Revolution.

-- Green revolution has made us self-sufficient in food production.
+The Green Revolution has made us self-sufficient in food production.
 This has not only saved our much precious foreign exchange but has also made us self-reliant.

 More Related Articles